Rock Hudson: Romantic comedy star and forming Gibraltar Productions

 Ross Hunter teamed Hudson with Doris Day in the romantic comedy Pillow Talk (1959), which was a massive hit.
 Hudson was voted the most popular star in the country for 1959 and was the second most popular for the next three years.
+Hudson told the press that he wanted to co-star in Let's Make Love with Marilyn Monroe but Universal-International Pictures denied him permission; the role went to Yves Montand.